- Games, Toys, and Hobbies

 Welcome to The Game.
 The Game you just lost.
 What game am I talking about when I say The Game?
 Well, it’s somewhat hard, and yet easy to explain.
 You see, you just lost The Game right now.

 Any mention or awareness that The Game even exists results in losing The Game.
 In an ironic twist, the basic rule or object of The Game is to never think of it.
 This is the one and only perplexing point to The Game.
-And that's also why people, including myself, love it.
+And that's also why people, including myself, love it (or hate it).

 History Of The Game